-Minerva Canada was again proud to be the platinum sponsor of a health and safety competition during the 2018/19 Intercollegiate Business School Competitions (ICBC) held at Queens University.
-Over thirty business schools from Canada, USA, South America and Asia participated in this competition.
-In January 2019, members of the Minerva Canada Board of Directors judged the six finalists in the Human Resources Venue that involved the analysis of a case study.
-It was focused on the use of Cannabis by employees on a construction worksite and investigates how the new Canadian cannabis legislation was assessed and communicated by management of the construction firm to its employees.
-Minerva Canada wishes to congratulate the student teams from Concordia University, the University of Calgary and McGill University for placing in the top three positions respectively within the Human Resources Venue.
-The ICBC case studies sponsored by Minerva Canada are on this website.
-Minerva Canada is reviewing its ICBC sponsorship plans for 2020.
+Over thirty business schools from Canada, USA, Europe and Asia participated in the preliminary round for this competition.
+In January 2020, members of the Minerva Canada Board of Directors judged the six finalists in the Human Resources Venue of the competition that involved the analysis of a case study focused on next steps to deal with a small company’s growth with a virtual workforce.
+Minerva Canada wishes to congratulate the student teams from the University of Calgary, Okanagan College and Concordia University for placing in the top three positions respectively within the Human Resources Venue.
+ICBC case studies sponsored by Minerva Canada in past competitions are on this website.
+Minerva Canada is reviewing its ICBC sponsorship plans for 2021.

 About Minerva Canada and the ICBC

 Hosted annually by the Queen’s School of Business, the Queen’s University Inter-Collegiate Business Competition (ICBC) is the pinnacle of undergraduate business case competitions in Canada that has garnered entries from top business schools across North America and Asia.
 Beginning in 1978 with only three events, Minerva Canada has provided case studies for the competition since 2007.
 In 2010, Minerva introduced, and continues to sponsor, a new competition – a Human Resources (HR) event.